cosmos/cosmos-sdk/UPGRADING.md

 #### Buf

-The SDK has been using the buf registry for protobuf versionning.
+The SDK has been using the buf registry for protobuf versioning.
 As the SDK is starting to extract its core modules as standalone go modules, the buf registry (`buf.build/cosmos/cosmos-sdk`) does not contain the protobufs of the extracted modules.
 These lives in their own buf registry (`buf.build/mods/{module}`).

 When using protobufs types from extracted modules, the following must be changed in your application's `buf.yaml`: